 The United Nations Sustainable Development Goal (SDG) No.16.3 appeals to all countries to ‘promote the rule of law and ensure equal access to justice for all’.
+This means fair treatment for those who are seeking personal injury claims with the assistance of lamber goodnow lawyers, or other issues.
+This means that if a person has been treated unfairly, or has been injured on the job they need to get the compensation that they deserve.
+It also means that we need to treat people fairly, no matter what.
+Just because someone might have a disability (perhaps they’ve been injured from work) does not mean that we should not treat them like everyone else.
+Luckily, in cases where the person is unable to work due to their disability, they can get help from disability insurance (you can read the ultimate guide to disability insurance here).
+Whatever the case, and whatever the circumstance, people should be treated fairly.
 The inclusion of SDG 16.3 by the Inter-Agency and Expert Group (‘IAEG’) -an international body comprising of the UN member states along with other observer agencies- has a deontological basis.
 It aims to see that development is not merely measured in digits, but is influenced by the growth of more inclusive societies respecting the rule of law.
 However, the indicators to measure the rule of law leading to ‘access to justice’ have been limited to; the proportion of victims that have complained to competent authorities and other officially recognised conflict resolution mechanisms (16.3.1) and the ratio of unsentenced detainees to the overall numerical strength of prisons (16.3.2).
 There are several inherent problems with the above-mentioned indicators.
 Not only is the official data insufficient (the same has been concluded in the findings of the Institute for Economics and Peace on a global audit) and in most cases highly politicised, but also the system lacks any kind of international harmonisation.
 Moreover, the indicators are greatly restrictive in their scope.
 This article seeks to make an attempt at suggesting which necessary indicators could be included to broaden the scope of ‘access to justice’ across communities.

 Suggestions for Expanding the Existing Indicators